 Becoming aware of neural pathways that have become automatic and can create negative feelings in daily life.
 This story turned up as an answer to my question about why I had feelings of not doing things well enough.
 A harsh episode for a small child.
 For the adult it was just a reaction when fear that something had happened to the little child took over.

-This is one of the reasons I work with ConsciousnessTraining.
+This is one of the reasons I work with DB-System®.
 Being able to transform negative emotions in a simple manner strengthens our feelings of mastering and strengthens us as individuals.
-In ConsciousnessTraining we use The Creative Corner technique for this purpose, and there have been many transformed incidents on my way through life.
+The Creative Corner is a technique from the basic course that is used for this purpose, and there have been many transformed incidents on my way through life.